Dating creation: Maya

-Abrahamic religions
+Jewish and Christian

 Genesis creation narrative

 Within the biblical framework and chronology, various dates have been proposed for the date of creation since ancient times, to more recent periods.
-The Bible begins with the Book of Genesis, in which God creates the Earth, the rest of the Universe, and the Earth's plants and animals, including the first humans, in six days.
+The Bible begins with the Book of Genesis, in which God creates the Earth, the rest of the Universe, and the Earth's plants and animals, including the first humans, in six stages or phases (six "yom" in the original Hebrew texts, translated as "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its axis (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.) in English).
 A second narrative begins with the first human pair, Adam and Eve, and goes on to list many of their descendants, in many cases giving the ages at which they had children and died.
 If these events and ages are interpreted literally throughout and the genealogies are considered closed, it is possible to build up a chronology in which many of the events of the Old Testament are dated to an estimated number of years after creation.
 Some biblical scholars have gone further, attempting to harmonise this biblical chronology with that of recorded history, thus establishing a date for creation in a modern calendar.
 Since the biblical story lacks chronology for some periods, the duration of events has been subject to interpretation in many different ways, resulting in a variety of estimates of the date of creation.